sergeiivankov/crypto-bot-api/readme.md

 *Note: you need enable webhooks in CryptoBot app settings.*

-**Important: at the time of publication of version 0.2.0 (Dec 9, 2021), API servers do not accept self-signed certificates**
+**Important: at the time of publication of version 0.3.0 (Sep 16, 2024), API servers do not accept self-signed certificates**

 ## Documentation